geoserver/geoserver/doc/en/user/source/community/jms-cluster/activemq/activemqBroker.rst

   </bean>
   ...

+In addition, you need to make sure that the jar containing the driver for PostgreSQL is correctly deployed inside the WEB-INF/lib for the activemq war file.
+At the same time the database referred in provided instructions as well as the user must be already present.

 .. note::
   The above ApplicationContext.xml file contains some unused sections which are intentionally commented out to show different types of configurations [Ref.
 ActiveMQ].